-The thirty-six month period could be seen by some prosecutors as too short.
-Our client, however, could not fulfill certain duties at work because she was on probation.
-She was in danger of being asked to leave because other workers at her job had to fill in for her in certain driving obligations and it was tiring them out.
+In the case of our client, however, she could not fulfill certain duties at work because she was on probation.
+She was in danger of being asked to leave because other workers at her job had to fill in for her in certain driving obligations and it was tiring them out, as our client could not reciprocate by swapping job duties while her co-employees drove for her.
 The employer liked our client, but it had been over 18 months during which other employees were working extra hard to help out our client.

-At the hearing on the motions, the Orange County district attorney assigned to the case argued with great emotion how reckless and irresponsible our client was and therefore, she ought to serve the full thirty-six months of probation without exception.
+At the hearing on the motions, the young Orange County district attorney assigned to the case argued with great emotion how reckless and irresponsible our client was and therefore, she ought to serve the full thirty-six months of probation without exception.
 In attempt to inflame the judge’s prejudice against our client, the district attorney recited portions of the police report as to how drunk our client was and how she was arrested.

 Greg Hill from our office responded that the facts of the case were no longer really in issue for the judge to modify the plea bargain, which is what it seemed the District Attorney, for all practical purposes, was suggesting that the judge do.
-The facts of the case were not so important in the Penal Code 1203.3(a) analysis, which is the code section the court must consider.
-It does not state that the judge must evaluate how favorable the plea bargain was to defendant.
+The facts of the case were not so important in the Penal Code 1203.3(a) analysis, which is the code section the judge must follow and consider.
+It does not state that the judge must evaluate how favorable the underlying plea bargain was to defendant.

 For more information about the issues in this case summary, click on the following articles:

-Watch our video about expungement by clicking here.
+Watch our video about expungement by clicking here